-It is not known how long antibodies to SARS-CoV-2 will remain present in the body after infection.
-It is not known whether having antibodies to SARS-CoV-2 will protect you from getting infected again or help reduce the severity or duration of a future COVID-19 infection.
+This test may give you a numerical result, but you should not interpret the number to mean that having any measurement of antibodies to SARS-CoV-2 will protect you from getting infected again or help reduce the severity or duration of a future COVID-19 infection.
+This topic is being studied, but the information is unknown.
+It is also not known how long antibodies to SARS-CoV-2 will remain present in the body after infection.

 Regardless of your test result, you should continue to follow CDC guidelines to reduce the risk of infection, including social distancing and wearing masks.

 What does it mean if I have a negative test result?

-A negative test result means that the antibodies to the virus that causes COVID-19 were not found in your sample.
+A negative test result means that antibodies to the virus that causes COVID-19 were not found in your sample.
 However, it is possible for this test to give a negative result that is incorrect (false negative) in some people with COVID-19.
 Additionally, a negative result may occur if you are tested early in your illness and your body hasn't had time to produce antibodies to infection.
 This means that you could possibly still have COVID-19 even though the test is negative.
 If this is the case, your healthcare provider will consider the test result together with all other aspects of your medical history (such as symptoms, possible exposures, and geographical location of places you have recently traveled) in deciding how to care for you.